Leishmaniasis is an infectious disease spread by the bite of the female sandfly.

 - Wearing protective clothing

 Public health measures to reduce sandflies are important.
-There are no vaccines or drugs that prevent leishmaniasis.
+There are no vaccines or medicines that prevent leishmaniasis.

 Kala-azar; Cutaneous leishmaniasis; Visceral leishmaniasis; Old world leishmaniasis; New world leishmaniasis

-Magill AJ.
-Leishmania species.
+Aronson NE, Copeland NK, Magill AJ.
+Leishmania species: visceral (kala-azar), cutaneous, and mucosal leishmaniasis.
 In: Bennett JE, Dolin R, Blaser MJ, eds.
 Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases, Updated Edition.
-8th ed.
-Philadelphia, PA: Elsevier Saunders; 2015:chap 277.
+9th ed.
+Philadelphia, PA: Elsevier Saunders; 2020:chap 275.

 Updated by: Jatin M. Vyas, MD, PhD, Assistant Professor in Medicine, Harvard Medical School; Assistant in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital, Boston, MA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.